 \begin{example} For $q = 3$ and $7 \leq r \leq 9$, Theorem \ref{qcode} produces 3-ary $[[ 27,27-2r,r-3]]_3$ quantum codes.
-Quantum codes can drive that, $[[27,13,4]]_3$, $ [[27,11,5]]_3$ and $[[27,9,6]]_3$.
-Where these codes have good parameters.
-For instance, a quantum code $[[27, 13, 6]]_3$ is expressed in Table \cite{online}.
-This example implies that our quantum code has a smaller distance for the same dimension and length. \end{example}
+Quantum codes can drive that, $[[27,13,4]]_3$, $ [[27,11,5]]_3$, and $[[27,9,6]]_3$.
+These codes have good parameters.
+For instance, the quantum code $[[27, 13, 6]]_3$ is presented in Table \cite{online}.
+This example implies that our quantum code has a shorter distance for the same dimensions and lengths. \end{example}